Nouredin Nouili: College career

 On December 13, 2019, Nouili announced that he was transferring to play for the Nebraska Cornhuskers of the University of Nebraska–Lincoln.
 He joined the team as a walk-on and did not play in any games during the COVID-19 shortened 2020 season.
 However, he was on the travel roster for four of five road games.
 Nouili was put on scholarship before the 2021 season.
 He appeared in all 12 games, starting the last seven games, in 2021 and was named Academic All-Big Ten.
 He was suspended for the entire 2022 season after failing a drug test.
 Nouili was named Academic All-Big Ten for the second straught year in 2022.
 He played in eleven games, all starts, as a fifth-year junior in 2023.
 He majored in criminology and criminal justice at Nebraska.

 Professional career

 On April 30, 2024, Nouili was selected by the Montreal Alouettes of the Canadian Football League (CFL) in the second round, with the 18th overall and final pick, of the 2024 CFL global draft.
 He signed with the New Orleans Saints on May 10, 2024, after going undrafted in the 2024 NFL draft.
 He was released on July 27, 2024.

 Nouili was signed to the practice roster of the Alouettes on September 3, 2024.
 He was placed on the one-game injured list on October 25, 2024.
+He spent the entire 2025 season on Montreal's practice roster.

+Nouili signed with the CFL's Ottawa Redblacks on December 8, 2025.
+On May 17, 2026, he was released.

+Subsequently, Nouili signed with the Munich Ravens in the European Football Alliance.

+On September 20, 2026, Nouili signed with the Winnipeg Blue Bombers practice roster.